Korean Braised Short Ribs Recipe

 • Transfer ribs, meat side down, to slow cooker.

-• Cover and cook on high for 4-6 hours or until very tender.
+• Cover and cook on HIGH for 4-6 hours or LOW for 8-10 hours or until very tender.

 • Combine cornstarch with approximately 4 tablespoons of the cooking liquid in a small bowl and stir until smooth.
 Pour cornstarch mixture into slow cooker, stir to blend and cook uncovered on high for approximately 20 minutes.